Until March 2024, I wrote full-length movie, concert/theater, and exhibition reviews that I crossposted on IG and here on my blog.

 I: Beyond well-crafted dialogues and Ishibashi’s terrific score, Hamaguchi Ryusuke’s 2023 悪は存在しない aka Evil Does Not Exist falls flat.
 Nature doesn’t equal art, and both Kitagawa’s cinematography and the quality of his (unlisted) digital camera are mediocre at best.
 With the sound design, it’s similar.
 Some indicators & an out-of-left-field ending mark the movie as a parable, but this fiendishly difficult literary form needs a lot more work to not merely wind up being portentously opaque.

-II: Bunk.
-Hamaguchi Ryūsuke isn’t “unpacking” anything here regarding 悪は存在しない aka Evil Does Not Exist’s ending.
-What this reminds me of most are the reps’ ad-lib justifications in the town meeting scene, in terms of sincerity and explanatory power.
-The ending would have been perfectly fine for the originally planned wordless 30 min short to accompany Ishibashi Eiko’s live score.
-For a feature film ending, however, it’s not fine, and hand-waving won’t change that.
+II: As an addendum, there’s an interview with the director, titled “Evil Does Not Exist director unpacks its strange, controversial ending,” which delivers a lot of Bunk.
+Hamaguchi isn’t “unpacking” anything in this interview regarding the movie’s ending—what it’s actually reminiscent of is the reps’ ad-lib justifications in the movie’s town meeting scene, in terms of sincerity and explanatory power.
+Sure, the ending would have been perfectly fine for the originally planned wordless 30 min short to accompany Ishibashi Eiko’s live score.
+For a feature film ending, however, it’s not fine, and no amount of hand-waving will change that.

 APR 27, 2024, Rheinoper